intergo/prestashop-smsto-integration/README.md

 Navigate to **prestashop/html/modules** and run `./build.sh`

-This will create file **smsto.zip** that is distributed.
+This will create file **smsto.zip** that is used for distribution.
 Attach this file when creating a new GitHub release.